If it’s on the radio or internet, it’s likely to be played in class but edited for age level. If taking an adult class, some music may not be edited.

 Payment and Fees: All classes must be paid for in advance.
 Dues for Membership accounts must be paid by automatic draft.
-An additional fee of $25.00 plus damages, if any, will be charged by UDE to Student’s account for credit/debit card charges returned due to insufficient funds (NSF).
+An additional fee of $35.00 plus damages, if any, will be charged by UDE to account for credit/debit card charges returned due to insufficient funds (NSF).
 Studio will be closed on all major holidays.
-Refer to Fall/Schedule page of closed dates or special events.
-There will be no extensions or refunds on class passes for holiday closings.
+There will be no extensions or refunds on class cards or unlimited VIP memberships.

 Class Schedule & Substitutions: UDE reserves the right to change any scheduled class and/or provide a substitute instructor for any scheduled class without notice.
-You are not guaranteed a spot unless you sign in for class ahead of time.
-Some of our classes have plenty of room, but others tend to get full quickly.
+You are not guaranteed a spot if class reaches maximum capacity.

 Class Etiquette: Student agrees to comply with studio standards of class etiquette – refer to website for more details.
 Students are expected to arrive at least ten minutes prior to the scheduled start time for any class.
 Use of tobacco products is not permitted in the studio.